Kong/terraform-provider-konnect/docs/resources/gateway_plugin_request_callout.md

 Optional:

 - `cache_ttl` (Number) TTL in seconds of cache entities.
+Default: 300
 - `memory` (Attributes) (see [below for nested schema](#nestedatt--config--cache--memory))
 - `redis` (Attributes) (see [below for nested schema](#nestedatt--config--cache--redis))
 - `strategy` (String) The backing data store in which to hold cache entities.
-Accepted values are: `off`, `memory`, and `redis`. must be one of ["memory", "off", "redis"]
+Accepted values are: `off`, `memory`, and `redis`.
+Default: "off"; must be one of ["memory", "off", "redis"]

 <a id="nestedatt--config--cache--memory"></a>
 ### Nested Schema for `config.cache.memory`

 Optional:

 - `dictionary_name` (String) The name of the shared dictionary in which to hold cache entities when the memory strategy is selected.
 Note that this dictionary currently must be defined manually in the Kong Nginx template.
+Default: "kong_db_cache"

 <a id="nestedatt--config--cache--redis"></a>